-2.4.23 Disciplinary Committee Convenor
+4.31 Disciplinary Committee Convenor

-The Disciplinary Committee Convenor shall be responsible for appointing a Disciplinary Committee to adjudicate all matters referred to it by the Competition Committee, Chief Referee or appeals committee (see 2.15 Misconduct in the ILS Lifesaving Competition Rule Book).
+The Disciplinary Committee Convenor shall be responsible for appointing a Disciplinary Committee to adjudicate all matters referred to it by the Competition Committee, Chief Referee, or appeals committee (see 2.16 Misconduct in the ILS Lifesaving Competition Rule Book).

-2.4.24 Disciplinary Committee members
+4.32 Disciplinary Committee Member

-The Disciplinary Committee members shall be responsible for adjudicating on all matters referred to the committee by the Competition Committee, Chief Referee or Appeals Committee.
-The

-Disciplinary Committee Convenor selects appropriate members of the Disciplinary Committee to adjudicate individual cases.
+The Disciplinary Committee member shall be responsible for adjudicating on all matters referred to the committee by the Competition Committee, Chief Referee or Appeals Committee.
+The Disciplinary Committee Convenor selects appropriate members of the Disciplinary Committee to adjudicate individual cases.